-Governance - contributing and conforming to highest standards of business governance and managing risk Regulation Knowledge/Skills - understands regulation/legislation framework within which the organisation operates and its impact on the organisation's purpose
+Governance - contributing and conforming to highest standards of business governance and managing risk

+Regulation Knowledge/Skills - understands regulation/legislation framework within which the organisation operates and its impact on the organisation's purpose

-- Interpret a wide range of economic, political and national pressures and influences to develop strategies. - Weigh up competing views to generate ways forward which will meet organisational goals. - Ensure involvement and consultation, where necessary, and take decisive action as required. - Articulate options and large-scale reputational risks and impacts, including political, legislative, economic, environmental, and social, and recommend plans to manage and mitigate. - Take quick, confident decisions at a strategic level to move things forward. - Outline direction of travel, recommendations and decisions of their area, taking account of financial and implementation issues. - Navigate and balance a range of economic, political, national and international pressures to shape the UR's strategy and priorities.
+Effective Behaviour - People who are effective are likely to Ineffective Behaviour - People who are ineffective are likely to Interpret a wide range of economic, political and national pressures and influences to develop strategies.
+Give limited consideration to long-term sustainability or diversity impacts when shaping strategy.
+Weigh up competing views to generate ways forward which will meet organisational goals.
+Have to continually revisit decisions due to lack of or poor quality analysis and evidence.
+Ensure involvement and consultation, where necessary, and take decisive action as required.
+Fail to follow a broad consultation process when coming to key decisions.
+Articulate options and large-scale reputational risks and impacts, including political, legislative, economic, environmental, and social, and recommend plans to manage and mitigate.
+Provide advice without full consideration of risk, scenarios and options.
+Constantly change decisions based on new opinions, information or challenge.
+Take quick, confident decisions at a strategic level to move things forward.
+Overlook key information relating to cost and implementation issues.